Lynn students

 1. A valid Lynn University ID is required to enter the Fitness Center, whether entering for a fitness class or to work out in the space.

-2. For safety and/or facility maintenance reasons, appropriate sports or exercise clothing and footwear are required for patrons.
+2. For safety and/or facility maintenance reasons, appropriate sports or exercise clothing and closed toe footwear are required for patrons.

 Cardio Equipment